OSGeo/gdal/doc/source/development/rfc/rfc76_ogrpythondrivers.rst

 Similar to the existing native code plugin mechanism of GDAL.
-If the user defines the GDAL_PYTHON_DRIVER_PATH environment variable or GDAL_DRIVER_PATH, annd put .py scripts in them (or in {prefix}/lib/gdalplugins/python as a fallback), they will be executed.
+If the user defines the GDAL_PYTHON_DRIVER_PATH environment variable or GDAL_DRIVER_PATH, and puts .py scripts in them (or in {prefix}/lib/gdalplugins/python as a fallback), they will be executed.

 However, opening a .py file with GDALOpen() or similar mechanisms will not